NikhilDhiman/cs5661-dsproject-Early-Skin-Cancer-Detection-Bringing-Dermatology-to-Everyone/data/DataCardsExtendedTemplate.md

 <!-- info: Select **one**: -->
 - Safe for production use
 - Safe for research use
-- Conditional use - some unsafe applications
 - Only approved use
-- Others (please specify)

 #### Suitable Use Case(s)
 <!-- scope: periscope -->